MikeTeddyOmondi/auth-service/README.md

-# Auth RESTful API
+# Auth Service

-This is a RESTful API for serving authentication requests for registering, logging in and logging out of applications.
+This is a RESTful API service for serving authentication requests for registering, logging in and logging out of applications.

 ## Technologies Used